MC-DeltaT/cpu-performance-demos/macro-fusion/README.md

 The reason is macro-op fusion.
 Certain pairs of consecutive instructions can macro-fuse; the most common being `inc`/`dec`/`add`/`sub`/`test`/`cmp` with `jCC` (`CC` being some conditional code).
 In `with-fusion`, the `dec %rax` and `jnz` can be fused, whereas in `without-fusion` they are not consecutive and cannot fuse.

 As a result, each loop iteration, `with-fusion` has one fewer issued (i.e scheduled for execution) micro-instruction over `without-fusion`, which is reflected by the `uops_issued.any` counter.
 When the bottleneck is parallel instruction execution, as in these programs, more cycles are required to execute the extra micro-instruction.

-### Notes

-<small><sup>1</sup>The exact number of arithmetic instructions a CPU can execute simultaneously depends on the microarchitecture, specifically the configuration of execution units.
-But I don't think there are any current CPUs which have nine arithmetic units.</small>